Did you know code editors can make or break your entire experience as a programmer?

 Key Features and Advantages

 Atom definitely reflects the fact it was developed by GitHub.
 Not only can you access GitHub directly from the editor, but you can perform all the common commands you might need for your version control.
-This includes committing, pushing and pulling code, seeing if there are pull requests from others on the team, and so forth.
+This includes committing, pushing, and pulling code, seeing if there are pull requests from others on the team, and so forth.
 If GitHub is your jam, no one does the integration better than Atom.
 If GitHub isn’t your jam, well, won’t stop this from still being one of the best code editors.

 Atom has a built-in and very robust auto-completion feature.
 It is able to make suggestions based on several factors, including the programming language being used, and generally makes smart choices in terms of the functions and module names you can utilize.
 This can save you time as a developer, as it only takes a few keystrokes to complete some of the most commonly used string names.
 Besides this, the autocompletion feature is also extendable, meaning you can customize the experience to go through multiple files and so forth.

 Similar to autocompletion, snippets are another way Atom tries to eliminate the grunt work involved with coding.
 With snippets, you are able to establish shortcuts, press Tab, and automatically insert common snippets of code.
 This can include HTML markup, common library imports, and more.
 In so doing, developers can spend less time setting up their files, and more time focusing on the unique features.